yazi-rs/yazi-rs.github.io/docs/image-preview.md

 Now you should be able to enjoy with the image preview.

+Note that if [the protocol you are using](#protocol) is Sixel, make sure you passed `--enable-sixel` when building tmux, as it's disabled by default.
+You can verify this through [tmux/tmux#4104](https://github.com/tmux/tmux/issues/4104#issuecomment-2326339395).

 ## Zellij users {#zellij}

 Zellij currently only supports the Sixel graphics format, so you will need a terminal that also supports Sixel.